The environment and host haloes of the brightest z~6 Lyman-break galaxies: Correlation Functions and HOD Modelling

 \subsection{MCMC Fitting}

 To compare with observations, we use the {\sc Halomod} \footnote{https://github.com/steven-murray/halomod} code (Murray, Power, Robotham, in prep.) to calculate the spatial correlation function.
-We then project this to an angular correlation function (as per \citealt{Limber:1954zz}), and subtract off the numerical approximation of the integral constraint to get our final model correlation function.
+We then project this to an angular correlation function (as per \citealt{Limber:1954zz}, using a redshift distribution derived by smoothing the point estimates of the LBG redshifts), and subtract off the numerical approximation of the integral constraint to get our final model correlation function.

 We use {\sc Emcee} \footnote{http://dan.iel.fm/emcee/current/} (\citealp{Foreman-Mackey2012}) to provide a Markov Chain Monte Carlo sampling of the parameter space to fit our correlation function.
 We use a likelihood of: